$n$-harmonic coordinates and the regularity of conformal mappings: Abstract

 \section{Abstract}

 This article studies the smoothness of conformal mappings between two Riemannian manifolds whose metric tensors have limited regularity.
-We show that any bi-Lipschitz conformal mapping between two manifolds with $C^r$ metric tensors ($r > 1$) is a $C^{r+1}$ conformal diffeomorphism.
-This result is due to Iwaniec \cite{Iwaniec_thesis}, but we give a new proof of this fact.
+We show that any bi-Lipschitz conformal mapping or $1$-quasiregular mapping between two manifolds with $C^r$ metric tensors ($r > 1$) is a $C^{r+1}$ conformal (local) diffeomorphism.
+This result was proved in \cite{Iwaniec_thesis, Reshetnyak78, Shefel}, but we give a new proof of this fact.
 The proof is based on $n$-harmonic coordinates, a generalization of the standard harmonic coordinates that is particularly suited to studying conformal mappings.
 We establish the existence of a $p$-harmonic coordinate system for $1 < p < \infty$ on any Riemannian manifold.